NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 =============================== =========================== ==========================
 Feature                         Recommendation              Minimal requirement
 =============================== =========================== ==========================
-Operating system                Linux, Windows (with WSL2)  Linux, Windows (with WSL2) Number of cores                 32 or more                  16 Memory                          3 GB / core                 1.5 GB / core
+Number of cores                 32 or more                  16 Memory                          3 GB / core                 1.5 GB / core
 =============================== =========================== ==========================

-WSL2 (Windows Subsystem for Linux 2) allows you to run a Linux environment directly on Windows, enabling compatibility with Linux-based tools and workflows; for more information, see the `official documentation <https://learn.microsoft.com/en-us/windows/wsl/>`_.

 .. admonition:: Choosing Resources for Production Runs